exercism/pharo-smalltalk/README.md

 ### Coding Style

-The code in this repository should follow [Smalltalk with style](http://sdmeta.gforge.inria.fr/FreeBooks/WithStyle/SmalltalkWithStyle.pdf) conventions wherever possible.
+The code in this repository should follow [Pharo with style](https://github.com/SquareBracketAssociates/Booklet-PharoWithStyle) conventions wherever possible.
+You can also refer to the more generic [Smalltalk with style](http://sdmeta.gforge.inria.fr/FreeBooks/WithStyle/SmalltalkWithStyle.pdf) as well.

-You should also make use of the built-in code formatter (meta-f in the editor) when creating exercises.
+You should also make use of the built-in code formatter (meta-t FO in the editor) when creating exercises, as well as the code critques.

 ### Breaking Changes

 If you plan to make significant or breaking changes, please open an issue so we can discuss it before merging.
 If this discussion is relevant to more than just the Pharo track, please also open an issue in [exercism/discussions](https://github.com/exercism/discussions/issues).

-### Publishing A Completed Exercise
+### Publishing A Completed Exercise (Maintainers)

 When an exercise has been reviewed and is ready to put on the site you need to follow some extra steps.

 1. Clone a copy of the repository into a staging location (a directory without any special characters due to [issue 154](https://github.com/exercism/configlet/issues/154))
 1. Right click on the exercism Package and choose "Generate exercise meta data", this will generate exercise meta data in your seperate staging location
-1. Check in your changes into a branch and generate a pull request
+1. Commit the generated changes into the exercise branch so they will appear with the new exerise

 ### Contributing a New Exercise